Statius: Statius as a character in Purgatorio

 Though Statius converted to Christianity, he states that he kept his Christianity a secret (Purg.
 22.90) as he lived at a time where Christians were persecuted, which resulted him spending four centuries in the fourth terrace of Purgatory, where the vice of sloth is cleansed.

 Dante presents Statius as the author of Thebaid and Achilleid and as someone who has a great admiration for Virgil.
 Statius remarks that Virgil's Aeneid "was my mama and my nurse" (Purg.
 21.98) to express Virgil as his inspiration.
-In Purgatorio, when Dante reveals Virgil's identity to Statius, Statius makes a failed attempt to embrace Virgil, which parallels with Aeneas’ failed attempt to embrace the shade of his father Anchises in Aeneid 6.700-2.
-Dante also adds inventive details about Statius’ life to fit with the narrative of the Divine Comedy.
+In Purgatorio, when Dante reveals Virgil's identity to Statius, Statius makes a failed attempt to embrace Virgil, which parallels with Aeneas's failed attempt to embrace the shade of his father Anchises in Aeneid 6.700–2.
+Dante also adds inventive details about Statius's life to fit with the narrative of the Divine Comedy.
 In addition to being a foil for Virgil, Dante's creative freedom allows him to establish Statius as a reflection of himself.
-Both Statius’ and Dante's salvation is facilitated by Virgil.
-Statius’ conversations with Virgil parallel Dante's conversations with Virgil.
+Both Statius's and Dante's salvation is facilitated by Virgil.
+Statius's conversations with Virgil parallel Dante's conversations with Virgil.
 For example, Statius asks Virgil where the poets Terence, Caecilius, Plautus and Lucius Varius are.
 Both Dante and Statius are curious about the souls in Hell and look to Virgil as a mentor.